Texas Construction Accident Attorneys

-For more than 25 years, the construction injury attorneys of Roberts & Roberts have been representing people in Texas and across the nation who have been injured in construction site accidents.
+For more than 25 years, the construction accident attorneys of Roberts & Roberts have been representing people in Texas and across the nation who have been injured in construction site accidents.
 Roberts & Roberts has established a national reputation for representing clients in significant personal injury matters.
 The firm has been featured on dozens of television programs, including Fox and Friends, ABC Good Morning America, CNN, MSNBC, Fox Business News, CNBC, and NBC’s Dateline.
 They have also been featured in national magazines, including Time and Newsweek.

 If you or a loved one has been injured in a construction accident, the workplace accident lawyers and staff at Roberts & Roberts can help you recover money for lost wages and the medical treatment you need, as well as other expenses.
 Roberts & Roberts has a legal team ready to assist you in recovering workers’ compensation benefits and holding any at-fault third parties accountable.

-Contact us now at 903-597-6000 or 888-211-1233 or fill out our online contact form.
+Contact us now at 903-597-6000 or fill out our online contact form.
 The call costs you nothing … and it could mean.
 We serve clients in Waco, Beaumont, Lufkin, Texarkana, Tyler and Longview, as well as throughout East Texas and across the state.

 About Texas Construction Accidents

 Construction sites can be dangerous to both construction workers and the general public.
 Equipment may fall and hit bystanders.
 Employees themselves may fall or be electrocuted.
 Chemical exposure may harm those in and around construction zones.
 Buildings and other structures may collapse.
 And construction equipment and vehicles may be involved in auto accidents.